RalucaVidrasc/Object-generating-system/README.md

 # Object-generating-system

   This project is my thesis for the bachelor's degree, which aims to augment datasets in order to improve the performance of detection and segmentation models.
   I used COCO dataset, which can be downloaded from https://cocodataset.org/.
-I focused on increasing the number of instances in a specified category, especially the "person" class.
+I focused on increasing the number of instances of a specified category, especially the "person" class.
 Thus, I used 3 augmentation methods, each described in the corresponding file:

   1) Clasic augmentation methods (the "Rotate_Flip_Shear.ipynb" file)
      - In this method, augmentation was done using techniques such as shear, flip, rotate on all images in the training set.